-Transitioning from being a student to a qualified occupational therapist is a demanding time in your professional career.
-Received knowledge crashes headlong into a barrage of real-world exceptions.
-The identity and lifestyle of a student ceases as the world of work envelops it.
+Transitioning from being a student to a qualified occupational therapist is a demanding time at the start of your professional career and can sometimes be quite challenging: received knowledge crashes headlong into a barrage of real-world exceptions.
+The identity and lifestyle of a student ceases as the world of work replaces it.

-Sound familiar to you now or does it rekindle past memories?
-The Elizabeth Casson Trust is here to help…
+Sound familiar to you now or perhaps it rekindles past memories?